squelchdesign/squelch-tabs-and-accordions-shortcodes/docs/docs/advanced/nesting-elements.md

 ## How not to do it

-Nesting different types of widgets inside of each other can be done without any changes to your shortcodes, e.g. adding an accordion inside of a tab:
+Nesting different types of elements inside of each other can be done without any changes to your shortcodes, e.g. adding an accordion inside of a tab:

 ```
 [tabs]